Warsaw Investor Care logo

 What Żoliborz actually feels like on the ground

 Warsaw without the noise.
-A city-core address with a neighbourhood soul — and the scarcest residential fabric in the capital.
+A near-central address with a neighbourhood soul — and the scarcest residential fabric in the capital.

 Żoliborz Warsaw residential street — pre-war building fabric and green neighbourhood atmosphere